 Yalie Kamara is a Sierra Leonean-American writer and native of Oakland, California.

-Prior earning her MFA (poetry) at Indiana University, she worked in the field of social justice specializing in educational access and arts facilitation.
+She is the author of two collections of poetry, A Brief Biography of My Name (Akashic Books/African Poetry Book Fund, 2018), which is a part of the New-Generation African Poets: A Chapbook Box Set (Tano) series and When The Living Sing (Ledge Mule Press, 2017).
 She was a finalist for the 2017 Brunel International African Poetry Prize and a 2017 National Book Critics Circle Emerging Critics Fellow.
 She is also a Callaloo Fellow in poetry.

+In between her studies, she worked in the field of social justice specializing in educational access and arts facilitation.
 She has lived in France, Brazil + US, and has a particularly soft spot for Oakland, Washington DC, and Paris.